GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function-v2/README.md

 ### Controlling HTTP access

-To allow anonymous access to the function, grant the `roles/cloudfunctions.invoker` role to the special `allUsers` identifier.
+To allow anonymous access to the function, grant the `roles/run.invoker` role to the special `allUsers` identifier.
 Use specific identities (service accounts, groups, etc.) instead of `allUsers` to only allow selective access.
+The Cloud Run role needs to be used as explained in the [gcloud documentation](https://cloud.google.com/sdk/gcloud/reference/functions/add-invoker-policy-binding#DESCRIPTION).

 ```hcl
 module "cf-http" {